campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 </div>

 Unfortunately, I'm sad to report that Xenoblade Chronicles 3 has fallen victim to this game-development disease.
 It's game plays as if 20-30 hours of actual content was stretched out to reach 60-80 hours.
 Every element of Xenoblade Chronicles 3's gameplay loop takes about 2-3 times longer than it should, which destroys the pacing of the narrative and the characterization of the game's main cast.

+Battles are the biggest time-consuming offender, but many other aspects of this game flagrently disrespect the player's time.
+Briefly, here are some examples:

+- Activating sidequests often requires players to stand motionless next to NPCs as they chat.
+Be careful not move, or otherwise the conversation will restart.
+- Almost half of this game's quests, main quest or otherwise, are fetch quests.
+Much of the player's time will simply be spent walking between areas that you've already visited, often fetching magic item A, or talking to wise sage B. In other words, pointless, underwhelming nonsense.
+- Contrary to the game's opening hours, the majority of dialog is delivered via voiceless textboxes coupled with stiff, robotic animations.
+Much of this dialog is disposable, and there's a *ton* of it.

+Take a look at the screenshot above.
+To reach the ship docked at the harbor, it literally takes about 4 minutes of straight, non-stop running.
+And on the way, there is literally nothing of interest, aside from NPCs offering disposable dialog.

+And, really, when it comes down to it, it doesn't make much sense to explore because much of the game is literally locked off (as in, the game won't let you) until the 6th chapter (i.e. 40 hours).
+And any area that you DO happen to discover is usually conspicuously empty: it'll be used for an sidequest later in the story, which is little consolation when you've spent 10 minutes to find an empty room.
+The fact remains that Xenoblade Chronicles 3 rarely gives the player a worthwhile incentive to explore, and at times, it thwarts any attempt to do so.

+Worse, however, than the game's empty hallways is its propensity to litter your path with hoardes of unavoidable enemies, which leads me to my next point: the game's battles can drag on for *way too long*.

+I stand by my previous praise for the game's battle system, but unfortunately, the game's latter half is a test not of skill, but of *patience*.
+Boss battles can take upwards of 15-20 minutes, and at a certain point, Chain Attacks become the only way to deal any significant amount of damange.
+The problem with that is that Chain Attacks literally take about 3 minutes, and most bosses will require about 2-3 of them.
+This adds *another** 5-10 minutes to each battle.

+And when you'll often encounter 2-3 boss-type enemies while traversing from point A to point B, battles become something that I imagine most players will want to avoid after about 20-30 hours.

+When the game isn't fun or rewarding to explore, and when the battles become something players eventually avoid, there's nothing compelling to move the player forward.
+In that sense, Xenoblade Chronicles 3's game loop is broken because, moment to moment, the game simply *isn't fun*.